Christianjuth/ExtJS/README.md

 ### Reporting Issues
 Please submit issues with this framwork on github.
-Any issues with "ext.js" or any plugins from the ExtJS team should be reported [here](https://github.com/Christianjuth/ExtJS_Library/issues).
-Plugins by the ExtJS team include...

 * Clipboard
 * Notification